 Full DIY ISA route

-A full DIY approach entails you selecting your own investments and then monitoring and managing them yourself, if you have the time and skill to do so.
+A full DIY approach entails you selecting your own investments and then monitoring and managing them yourself if you have the time and skill to do so.
 You’ll probably want a provider which gives you a wide selection of investments to choose from.
-Online brokers Hargreaves Lansdown, Cavendish (which gives you access to the funds on Fidelity's platform) and Interactive Investor (ii) are all worth a look, they offer regular savings plans with low minimum investments, a wide choice of funds and recommended lists (HL’s Wealth 50, Fidelity’s Select 50, ii’s Super 60) where the platforms have used economies of scale to haggle fund discounts.
+Online brokers Hargreaves Lansdown* and Interactive Investor* (ii) are worth a look, they offer regular savings plans with low minimum investments, a wide choice of funds and recommended lists (HL’s Wealth 50 & ii’s Super 60) where the platforms have used economies of scale to haggle fund discounts.